-- 1. Serve as an agent of the Board to manage the Large Capitalization Growth Domestic Equity investment assets in compliance with the Comprehensive Investment Plans for the Prepaid Plan (Appendix E) and for the 529 Savings Plan (Appendix F), as may be amended from time to time.
-The Manager(s) selected will establish separate accounts for the assets of the Prepaid Plan and for the assets of the 529 Savings Plan.
-The Manager's performance will be reviewed and compared against the FTSE Russell 1000 Growth Index.
-Over any three or more year period of time, the Manager's performance, net of fees, is expected to exceed the FTSE Russell 1000 Growth Index, taking into consideration the degree of risk. - 2.
-Present reports to the Board, at a minimum on a quarterly basis, to review performance of the fund, changes in manager strategies and investment personnel, and to prepare written monthly, quarterly and fiscal year-end reports in a format as required by the Board.
+- 1. Serve as an agent of the Board to manage an actively-managed fixed income invesment portfolio using an immunized/liability driven investment strategy that will, at a minimum, maintain the approximate duration and convexity of the Prepaid Plans liabilities in compliance with the Comprehensive Investment Plan for the Prepaid Plan (Appendix E), as may be amended from time to time.
+The Manager(s) selected will manage a separate accounts for the assets.
+The Manager's performance will be reviewed and compared against the customized fixed income benchmark.
+Over any three or more year period of time, the Manager's performance, net of fees, is expected to exceed the customized fixed income benchmark taking into consideration the degree of risk. - 2.
+Present reports to the Board, at a minimum on a quarterly basis (generally, investment managers present to the Board in person annually and speak with staff monthly), to review performance of the fund, changes in manager strategies and investment personnel, and to prepare written monthly, quarterly and fiscal year-end reports in a format as required by the Board.
 Monthly reports will be provided not later than fifteen (15) days after the last day of the month which is the subject of the report; quarterly reports will be provided not later than thirty (30) days after the last day of the quarter which is the subject of the report.
 The Manager will make available to the Board's appointed consultant any information necessary for the conduct of its responsibilities to the Board including final asset and transaction statements within fifteen (15) days after the end of each month. - 3.
-Assist with information and descriptive statements needed concerning the Large Capitalization Growth Domestic Equity investment product and the investment strategy used for the management of such product as may be periodically required by the Board for inclusion in any prospectus or disclosure booklet for the Prepaid Plan or the 529 Savings Plan.
+Assist the Board's investment consultant with the construction of the fixed income customized benchmark for the Prepaid Plan using the June 30 liability profile for the Prepaid Plan, as determined by the Prepaid Plan's actuary.